Tips on Writing Effective Nominations

 - Avoid general statements like, “He is a hard worker or he does a great job”.

-As a suggestion, draft out the nomination in Word doc, proofread and edit over time.
+- Draft the nomination in Word and proofread/edit over time.
 The text can then be copied/pasted into the online nomination form.

 - Make sure details such as dollar amounts are accurate.